Bachelor of Arts (Honours or General) in Sociology

 - Volunteer and paid research assistantships with professors

-- Enroll in UWindsor’s Volunteer Internship Program (for your Co-Curricular Transcript)
+- Enroll in UWindsor’s Volunteer Internship Program (for your Co-Curricular Record)

 You will benefit from accessible and highly respected professors who are committed to your education.
 They are renowned for their outstanding research and publications—you will have the opportunity to study with the authors of the texts you’ll read.